 Battery electric vehicles (BEVs) have numerous advantages over vehicles with internal combustion engines (ICE), there is no question to that.
 High efficiency, regenerative braking, and no tailpipe emissions are only some of the most common ones.
 Thanks to higher cost reductions, these features make BEVS quite attractive to vehicle owners who spend too much time in city driving.

-Consumer requirements that will help bring BEV to the mass market start with reducing range anxiety.
-To earn consumer acceptance BEVs have to achieve 200 km range and be able to maintain it for more than ten years of all-season driving.
 ICE vehicles today have the endurance of over 20 years before they start showing any signs of age or temperature-related range anxiety issues.

 According to researchers from the Institute of Automotive Technology in Munich, Germany, the drivetrain of a BEV will be cheaper than an ICE drivetrain.
 The cost of a 70kW electric drivetrain in 2013 was about EUR 2640, while that of a gasoline drivetrain equaled EUR 2950.
-The simpler drivetrain gives BEVs a price advantage, which, unfortunately, could be canceled out by the large costs associated with the installation of a home charging station.
+The simpler drivetrain gives BEVs a price advantage.
+This unfortunately, could be canceled out by the large costs associated with the installation of a home charging station.

 And why would you need a home-charging station?
 Because you won’t want to spend your time waiting at public charging stations, once everyone has an electric vehicle.
 It would be taking you six times longer to charge a car with power for three times shorter range than what you would have gotten at conventional filling stations.
 Rush hour would become a nightmare.
 Eventually, home charging stations will become the inevitable choice.